-Allegations of scientific misconduct (fraud, dishonesty, or any kind of misconduct in science) will be investigated by the university’s research integrity officer as outlined in HSCEP OP 73.07 Honesty in Research & Allegations of Scientific Misconduct-Attachment A.
+Allegations of research misconduct (fraud, dishonesty, or any kind of misconduct in research) will be investigated by the university’s research integrity officer as outlined in HSCEP OP 73.07 Honesty in Research & Allegations of Scientific Misconduct-Attachment A.

 - Fabrication refers to making up data or results and recording or reporting them.